DataMedSci/pymchelper/docs/index.rst

 such as FLUKA or SHIELD-HIT12A.
 It provides a command line program, called **convertmc** which simplifies process of converting binary output files to graphs, tabulated plain data and MS Excel files and other formats.
 Toolkit can also serve as a library in the Python language, which can be used by programmers and data scientists to process output data in Python scripts.

+Updated today, 2024-03-27

 .. toctree::
    :maxdepth: 2